lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 + it can increase readabilty of a code; however, watch out for shadowing (occurs when a variable defined within a local scope (like a function) has the same name as a variable in an outer scope, , making the outer variable inaccessible within that local context)

 ### STATISTICS
-+ library/module for statistical calculations, e.g. for the calcualtion of a mean value
++ library/module for statistical calculations, e.g. for the calculation of a mean value
 ```python
 import statistics